 24. Pumpkin Pie Dog Biscuits

 This recipe from DogTreatKitchen is not one of the easiest Thanksgiving dinner recipes for dogs, but it's worth the prep time.
 With pumpkin, peanut butter, oats, whole wheat flour, and the distinctive flavors of cinnamon, ginger, and allspice, these Pumpkin Pie Dog Biscuits are a welcome addition to your dog’s holiday meal.

 They’ll smell wonderful while baking and can be stored in an airtight container for two weeks if you bake them until crunchy.
 If you prefer a softer dog biscuit, you can store them in your refrigerator for a few weeks or in the freezer for several months.

-9. Puppykin Muffin Treats
+25. Puppykin Muffin Treats

-Rounding off our list of Thanksgiving dinner recipes for dogs, these Puppykin Muffin treats start with flax, oat bran, whole wheat flour, and pumpkin puree.
+Rounding off our list of Thanksgiving dinner recipes for dogs, these Puppykin Muffin treats from TravelDogBooks start with flax, oat bran, whole wheat flour, and pumpkin puree.
 Then add some raw sugar and oil for a once-in-a-while indulgence.
 You can make them in a regular size muffin tin, or, if you’re concerned about your dog’s sugar and fat intake, make them in a mini muffin tin so that the portion size is smaller.